heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   I'm still working on my registration.

 10/Jan/25
-  I couldn't do much today but today was a good day, completed my NYSC registration just in time before the portal closed and i also got a new PC and now i can start pushing more for my pentesting career with a better tool.
+  I couldn't do much today but today was a good day, completed my NYSC registration just in time before the portal closed and I also got a new PC and now I can start pushing more for my pentesting career with a better tool.

 11/Jan/25
-  I couldn't do any project today because i was setting up my PC and plus i don't have a kali here.
+  I couldn't do any project today because I was setting up my PC and I don't have a Kali here.

 13/Jan/25
-  Tried installing kali as my default OS but couldn't.
-Now i'm waiting to increase my ROM so i can have more space to do everything, but for now i'll just focus on sharpening my python skills.
+  Tried installing Kali as my default OS but couldn't.
+Now I'm waiting to increase my ROM so I can have more space to do everything, but for now, I'll just focus on sharpening my Python skills.

 14/Jan/25
-  Already gotten a python crash course to do a revision on python.
-From there i will start building python projects.
+  Already gotten a Python crash course to revise Python.
+From there I will start building Python projects.

 15/Jan/25
-  I've started the python crash course.
+  I've started the Python crash course.

+16/Jan/25
+  No internet today.